*Site under construction*

-- SUBMIT your enrollment deposit after you are admitted.
+- SUBMITTED your enrollment form on your student applicant portal after you are admitted?

-- SUBMIT Student Information Form (under Next Steps in your Application Portal)
+- SUBMITTED Student Information Form (under Next Steps in your Application Portal)?

 How to Register for Classes

 Welcome, bulldogs!
 Watch the videos below to learn about UNC Asheville’s curriculum and create your first-semester class schedule.
 Keep the First Year Registration Checklist handy so you complete each step.

 Part 2: The Liberal Arts Core and Your Major